Perspective | One mother’s #BlackMaternalHealth was made better by having a Black doctor

 Both measures are aimed at attacking systemic racial inequalities.
 And they reflect a growing awareness that disparities arise from the cumulative effects of centuries of racial oppression, in which unequal access to education, employment and health care were enshrined in law.

-Dismantling the structures are essential but will take decades if not centuries to achieve.
+Dismantling the structures is essential but will take decades if not centuries to achieve.
 The timetable for human development is much tighter.
 Nine months from conception to birth.

 In the end, success will probably look a lot like Butler in consultation with Lightfoote.
 Access to more affordable, high-quality health-care facilities.
 More highly skilled doctors aware of the dangers Black women and their babies face — and willing to listen to Black women when they tell them something is wrong.